michalkmet/xp-orange-duplicate-arguments/NOTES.md

 - ✅ DONE UAT1.3: When I pass ('a','b'), Then it should return false
 - ✅ DONE UAT1.4: When I pass ('b','b'), Then it should return true
 - ✅ DONE UAT1.5: When I pass (2,'2'), Then it should return false
+-
+Pomodoro 2:
+User Story 2: more than 2 arguments
+As a user, I want to pass in more than 2 arguments, so that I can see if there are any duplicates
+- 🚧 IN PROGRESS UAT2.1: When I pass (1, 2, 3), Then it should return false
+- ⚠ TODO UAT2.2: When I pass (1, 2, 3, 2), Then it should return true
+- ⚠ TODO UAT2.3: When I pass ('1', '2', '3', '2'), Then it should return true
+- ⚠ TODO UAT2.4: When I pass ('a', 'b', 'c', 'd', 'A'), Then it should return false
+- ⚠ TODO UAT2.5: When I pass ('a', 'b', 'c', 'd', 'a'), Then it should return true